ACTL4001-T1-2022/github-showcase-page-football-analytics/README.md

 ## Quantitative Risk: Implementation Modelling Risk

 The quantitative risk considered was the accuracy of the salary models.
-Two models (GBM, MLR) were fitted, and model selection was determined using MSE and goodness-of-fit  graphs.
+Two models (GBM, MLR) were fitted, and model selection was determined using MSE and goodness-of-fit  graphs.The test results are depicted in the graphs above,as indicated in Figures 6.2 and 6.3, the goodness-of-fit of the GBM outperforms that of MLR.

 ![Aspose Words 27e20f33-eb6d-4efe-8a9a-c53b3fcd9610 007](https://user-images.githubusercontent.com/103352579/162608664-33959d0b-d2ae-4eec-8c46-3fbe621e97ad.jpeg)